MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-state.md

 ---
-title: Manage state | Microsoft Docs
+title: Manage state data | Microsoft Docs
-description: Learn how to manage state data with the Bot Builder SDK for .NET.
+description: Learn how to save and retreive state data with the Bot Builder SDK for .NET.
 author: kbrandl
 ms.author: v-kibran
 manager: rstand